 Do you need to refrigerate keto bread?

 Yes, it is ideal to store keto bread in the refrigerator.
 It is also good to not slice the bread ahead of time.
 To prolong the shelf life of your keto bread you will want to slice it when you are hungry, and keep the entire loaf in a Ziploc bag, or a Tupperware container in the fridge.
 It will last in the fridge for 7-10 days.

 How do I get my loaf to be taller and fluffier?

-The 2 major issues that will lead to a flat loaf is not whipping the egg whites and gently folding them in OR using almond meal instead of a finely ground almond flour.
-If you’ve tried everything and they don’t seem to be working for you, the next best option will be to make a larger recipe.
+The two major issues that will lead to a flat loaf is not whipping the egg whites and gently folding them in OR using almond meal instead of a finely ground almond flour.
+If you’ve tried everything and they don’t seem to be working for you, the next option will be to make a larger recipe.
 Try making 1.5x this recipe (it’s easy to do using the servings slide bar) and you’ll have a much larger loaf.

 Where to buy Keto Bread near me?

 If you’re not a fan of baking but you’re a fan of eating bread, there are grocery stores to get keto friendly bread these days.